 SHAKESPEARE’S GLOBE INTERNATIONAL ACTORS’ FElLOWSHIP

 The IAF is a professional development opportunity for actors from around the world, with experience in performing Shakespeare and classical theatre, who have a desire to share their love and knowledge of Shakespeare with fellow actors from other cultures.
 The Globe Theatre has always been a vibrant international meeting place.
 Its 2012 Globe to Globe Festival welcomed 37 international companies to present all 37 of Shakespeare’s plays each in a different language; it has grown the Globe’s international family around the world and reinforced our appetite to learn from each other by sharing culturally diverse approaches when performing Shakespeare in the ‘Wooden O’.
-The 2013 Fellowship programme will be fuelled by this desire and give participants the opportunity to share their own cultural access to Shakespeare.
+The 2013 Fellowship programme was fuelled by this desire and gave participants the opportunity to share their own cultural access to Shakespeare.

 Previous Shakespeare’s Globe International Artistic Fellows from New Zealand are: Stephen Lovatt, Peter Hambleton, Jude Gibson, Robyn Malcolm, Jonathon Hendry, Simon Ferry, Tandi Wright, Rawiri Paratene, Kirsty Hamilton, Sylvia Rands, Paolo Rotondo, Carmel McGlone and Maaka Pohatu.